Exploring Olympic Park's Rose Garden and Walking Route in May

 - Entrance: Free of charge, making it accessible to everyone.

-- Best time to visit: Late afternoon when the sun casts a warm glow on the petals.
+- Best time to visit: Late afternoon when the sun casts a warm glow on the petals, perfect for photography.

-- Photography enthusiasts should consider visiting early in the morning to avoid crowds.
+- **Photography enthusiasts should consider visiting early in the morning:** This timing helps avoid crowds and allows for calm, contemplative photography.

 Walking Route: Enjoying Nature at Your Own Pace

-The walking route through Olympic Park offers a delightful way to experience its natural beauty.
-The park spans 1.5 million square metres, which means there’s a lot to see.
-Starting from the Rose Garden, you can follow the footpaths that meander around the park.
-The paths are well-maintained and lined with cherry blossom trees, which, although past their blooming phase in May, still provide a beautiful leafy canopy.
+The walking route through Olympic Park provides an excellent opportunity to soak in the natural beauty all around.
+Spanning 1.5 million square meters, the park offers a wealth of sights to explore.
+Starting from the Rose Garden, you can follow well-maintained footpaths that meander throughout the area.
+These paths are lined with cherry blossom trees, which, although past their peak bloom in May, still provide a beautiful leafy canopy overhead.

-The route is designed for leisurely walking or cycling, and you’ll find many people jogging or simply enjoying the scenery.
-One of my favourite sections is the lake area, where you can stop and watch ducks paddle by or take a moment of reflection.
+This route is designed for leisurely walking or cycling, and it’s common to see people jogging or simply enjoying the scenery.
+One of the most serene sections is the lake area, where you can pause to watch ducks paddle by or take a moment for reflection amidst nature.
+In addition, many benches are scattered throughout the park, providing perfect spots to rest and take in the views.

 Highlights Along the Route